ashvardanian/SimSIMD/rust/README.md

 ## Highlights

-This is the most complete high-level SDK after Python.
+This is the most fully featured high-level SDK after Python.
-It is the best fit if you want most of the native breadth without dropping into a manual FFI layer.
+It is a good fit if you want most of the native breadth without dropping into a manual FFI layer.

 __Trait-first scalar API.__
 `Type::operation(&a, &b)` stays compact and predictable.